SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 :ref:`section_ref_sampling_requirements` for an illustration of sampling.
 Beware of the size of the hypercube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.
-When a state is not observable, a *"NaN"* value is returned.
+When a state is not observable, a "*NaN*" value is returned.

 It is also possible to supply a set of simulations :math:`\mathbf{y}` already established elsewhere (so there's no explicit need for an operator